-This principle is based on the fact that personal data should be relevant to the purposes for which they are to be used, and must satisfy the following criteria: be accurate, complete and kept up-to-date.
+This principle is based on the fact that for personal data to be relevant for the purposes for which they are to be used: be accurate, complete and kept up-to-date.

 Compliance with this provision is always dependent on the personal data processed as well as the purpose of collection.
 For instance, where the accuracy of the personal data is vital to meet the purpose of collection, greater effort is required to ensure that such information is accurate.
 This may impose a burden on data controllers to get an independent confirmation of the accuracy of the data.
 There will therefore be a greater burden, for instance, on a data controller collecting information for the purpose of providing identification or healthcare than there will be on one collecting data to provide a free email service.